zandi/ebpf-stack-pivot-detection/whitepaper.md

 https://grsecurity.net/rap_faq

 Looks powerful but "RAP is implemented as a GCC compiler plugin.", so not exactly applicable for our use-case.
-Looks like it requires kernel support, and to rebuild userland software to include instrumented checks.
+It requires rebuilding software to protect it.